Aquarias879/Energy3-Phase-Tracker/README.md

-# Energy3-Phase-Tracker
+An ESP32-based energy monitoring system designed for 3-phase power measurement, utilizing the PM3P50 power meter sensor for accurate readings of voltage, current, frequency, active power, and power factor.
+The system communicates via Modbus to collect phase-specific data (A, B, C) and transmits it as JSON payloads to a remote server every 15 minutes.
+This setup provides real-time tracking and analysis, ensuring precision and reliability, making it ideal for industrial and commercial energy monitoring applications.
+The PM3P50 sensor guarantees accurate and dependable performance.

-An ESP32-based system for real-time energy monitoring, utilizing Modbus communication to measure voltage, current, frequency, and power factor across three phases.
-Data is logged to a remote server every 15 minutes via JSON payloads, enabling efficient tracking and analysis of electrical consumption.
+(Reference: PM3P50 Power Meter)